ponylang/ponylang-website/content/blog/last-week-in-pony-091023.md

 ## Items of Note

+### Office Hours is Going to be Moving

+Sean just started a new job and he has a fairly regular recurring that conflicts with Office Hours.
+This past week, we moved Office Hours back by 1 hour.
+We haven't settled on a final "new time" for Office Hours.
+You are welcome to contribute to a discussion of what days/times are best for you [in the Zulip](https://ponylang.zulipchat.com/#narrow/stream/189934-general/topic/Office.20hours.20-.20need.20to.20change.20the.20time).

 ### Going beyond JavaScript and Actor-Based Programming

 Victor Morrow shared an interview with Douglas Crockford (of "JavaScript: The Good Parts" fame) in the Zulip this week.